Yu-Group/simChef/vignettes/paper.md

 We provide an example of the simulation documentation [here](https://philboileau.github.io/simChef-case-study/results/empirical-fdr-comparison/empirical-fdr-comparison.html).
 Corresponding R source code is available on [GitHub](https://github.com/PhilBoileau/simChef-case-study).

+# Discussion

+While `simChef`'s core functionality focuses on computability (C) -- encompassing efficient usage of computational resources, ease of user interaction, reproducibility, and documentation -- we emphasize the importance of predictability (P) and stability (S) in data science simulations.
+The principal goal of `simChef` is to provide a tool for data scientists to create simulations that incorporate predictability (through fit to real-world data) and stability (through sufficient exploration of uncertainty) in their simulations.
+In future work, we intend to provide tools that further these goals through automated predictability and stability summaries and documentation that can be flexibly tailored to a user's particular scientific needs.

 # Acknowledgements

 The authors gratefully acknowledge partial support from (a) the NSF under awards